Messy Conflict-- who is at fault?

 Everyone has something to own.
 In many types of conflict, both parties will have unhealthy threads of behavior woven throughout the conflict: Bad attitude.
 Gossip.
 Disrespect for authority.
 Withdrawal.
 Passivity.
 Aggression.
 Bitterness.
 Unforgiveness.
 Lack of trust.
 Pride.
 Complaining.
 Abuse of power.
 Lack of love.
 Poor leadership.
 Undermining leadership.
 Withholding your voice when it's needed.
 People pleasing.
 Neglect.
 Fear of taking sides.

 Additionally, in organizational conflict, there will be multiple players connected to the problem-- supervisors, teammates, and often even systems that may have contributed to the problem.
 Unpacking this conflict well means that everyone connected to the conflict will need to examine the threads of their participation.
 Ideally, everyone is committed to discovering the truth about their broken responses and seeking to find God's healing and redemption.
-(Conflict with someone who is unrepentant or unhealthy will be addressed in a different post.)
+(Conflict with someone who is unrepentant or unhealthy is a different issue.)

 You are responsible for YOUR part.
 We usually can see the other person's issues much more quickly than we see our own.
 We all have weaknesses and blindspots that allow us to be hooked into accusations, aggression, and/or self-protection.
 The bottom line is this: the enemy has found a strategy which has worked against you.
 Your job is to figure out where you have consciously or unconsciously participated in destructive behaviors so that you don't repeat this again.